ThinkDataEd/curriculum/docs/unit2/campaign1.md

 **When?** Surveys are taken two to three times per day at pre-determined randomly selected times.

-**How Long?** About two weeks.
+**How long?** About two weeks.
 Ideally, two of these days include a weekend.

 ###**4.
 Motivation:**